just-another-downer/landgrid-support/_articles/using-the-tileserver.md

 title: Using the Tileserver
 ---

 The Loveland tile service provides parcel tiles in raster and vector formats for use with web mapping tools like [Mapbox GL](https://www.mapbox.com/help/define-mapbox-gl/) and [Leaflet](https://leafletjs.com/).
-This service is available to clients with a [nationwide data license](https://makeloveland.com/parcels).
+This service is available to clients with a [nationwide data license](https://landgrid.com/parcels).

-This tool is still in beta.
-Please direct feedback, bugs and questions to [team@makeloveland.com](mailto:team@makeloveland.com).
+Please direct feedback, bugs and questions to [team@landgrid.com](mailto:team@landgrid.com).

 ## Tileserver API